rbertolusso/intubate/README.md

   used in data science.

-Again, the important and sensitive work is performed by the functions provided in those well tested packages. `intubate` is no more that a middleman that takes credit for other people's honest work.
+Again, the important and sensitive work is performed by the functions provided in those well tested packages.

+`intubate` is simply a middleman that takes credit for other people's honest work.

 ### Interfaces "on demand"